 With Mr. Jagasia, we also discuss the introduction of VAT in the United Arab Emirates, its effect on the art market, the current state of affairs in that aspect, and of course, ARTIANA’s future plans.
 Have a read below!

 How did ARTIANA’s last auction do and what are the highlights of the upcoming ‘South Asian Art’ sale?

-Our last auction was very successful with a sell through rate of 96% and total sales at 128% of the lower estimate value.
+Our last auction was very successful with a sell-through rate of 96% and total sales at 128% of the lower estimate value.
 Our cover lot, the seminal work by M.F.
 Husain based on ‘The Last Supper’ was sold for USD 1.1 Million against the pre-sale estimate of USD 700,000.
-This currently remains the most expensive painting sold on our platform, and we are very pleased with the confidence reposed in us by our buyers that are reflective in our results.
+This currently remains the most expensive painting sold on our platform, and we are very pleased with the confidence reposed in us by our buyers that are reflective of our results.

 Being the only auction house in the Middle East that has a regular calendar of ‘South Asian Art’ auctions, what trends have you observed with collectors of this genre of art?

 Yes, that is absolutely correct, in fact, we are the UAE’s first home-grown auction house for art and luxury collectibles and the only auction house in the region conducting auctions of South Asian art.
 The buyer base for this genre of art is the South Asian diaspora in the region and other overseas countries, besides collectors from India.
 There is a definite growing interest amongst the community to collect works of established artists, buying art for them is a tangible experience which we offer in our Dubai based viewing gallery.
 Quality works by Modernists with impeccable provenance generates the maximum interest, with the aesthetically appealing subjects being the most preferred, as these collectors want to live with the works rather than store them as pure investments.